OpenSSH

 OpenSSH is a background system that allows you to connect to your iPhone over wifi and transfer files from your computer to your iPhone.
 Note: No icon will appear for this app.

-5. On an iPhone 3GS, you will need to change the File Protocol to SCP.
+5. On some SSH or FTP programs, you will need to change the File Protocol to SCP.
 The default is most likely SFTP.
 Just select the arrow next to the option and select SCP.

 file-protocol